Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 • from junior contractor to a stable engineer / analyst / specialist role;

-— makes your future EB-3 and EB-2 case much stronger.
+These changes make a future EB-3 or EB-2 case much stronger.
 Experience leading people (shift lead, team lead, supervisor) is an additional plus.

 3. Wage level and labor market: why prevailing wage matters

 In PERM the employer must agree to pay at or above the prevailing wage for your occupation and location.
-You benefit if you:
+Your position is stronger if you:

 • understand local salary levels (salary surveys, job ads in your region);